Learning Task Decomposition to Assist Humans in Competitive Programming: Related Work

 \subsection{Scalable Oversight}

 Advancements in LLMs have intensified the need for scalable, reliable human oversight on complex tasks that reach or even exceed the capabilities of human experts.
-Addressing this, prior research has explored various assistance methods, such as self-critiquing \cite{saunders2022self}, AI debate \cite{parrish2022two}, and decomposition \cite{christiano2018supervising, wu2021recursively}.
-However, previous works overlook the feedback from actual assisted humans, potentially leading to reduced helpfulness of the assistance to humans \cite{xie2016revisit,parrish2022two}.
+Addressing this, prior research has explored various assistance methods, such as self-critiquing \cite{saunders2022self}, AI debate \cite{parrish2022two}, using simple and informative examples \cite{zhong2023non}, and decomposition \cite{christiano2018supervising, wu2021recursively}.
+However, previous works overlook the feedback from actual assisted humans, potentially reducing helpfulness for humans \cite{xie2016revisit,parrish2022two}.
 To bridge this gap, we propose to learn assistance models from human feedback.